Difference Between C Structures And C++ Structures - C++ Programming Tutorial

 Declaration and Syntax:

-Declaring a structure in C follows a simple syntax.
-A structure declaration, which defines the architecture for a user-defined data type, usually exists outside of any function.
-As an illustration, consider this:
+Defining a structure in C is straightforward.
+A structure declaration, outlining the blueprint for a custom data type, typically resides outside of any specific function.
+For example:

 Example